 6.3.
 Discharging a firearm from a vehicle or structure

-Shooting a gun from inside a vehicle or inside a structure (NRS 202.287) only applies when the defendant is acting maliciously or wantonly.
+Shooting a gun from inside a vehicle or inside a structure (NRS 202.287) only applies when you are acting maliciously or wantonly.

 If the location of the vehicle or structure is in a statutorily-recognized populated area, firing a gun is a category B felony in Nevada.
 The penalty is: